Iraqi MPs from firebrand cleric Moqtada Sadr's bloc resign: official

 Parliamentary holidays began on Thursday and MPs are not scheduled to return until August.

-While Sadr counts on the direct loyalty of 73 lawmakers, his wider bloc also includes Sunni lawmakers from the party of parliamentary speaker Halbussi and the Kurdistan Democratic Party (KDP).
+While he counts on the direct loyalty of 73 lawmakers, his wider bloc also includes Sunni lawmakers from Halbussi's party and the Kurdistan Democratic Party (KDP).

 But the grand total of Sadr's bloc of 155 still falls short of the absolute majority needed in the 329-member parliament.